nicholasbucher/RBitso/README.md

 # RBitso Notes

+# Notes
-# Establish num-format
+  - Establish num-format
-# Fix empty payloads response error to NULL
+  - Fix empty payloads response error to NULL
-# Open orders & order_trades check
+  - Open orders & order_trades check
-# Withdrawals
+  - Withdrawals
-# Bank Codes & Withdrawal
+  - Bank Codes & Withdrawal

 # Great, you have to start with the next step or do something else kid